wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 **What is SceneChat?**
-SceneChat is a Social Video product designed for web publishers and bloggers.
+SceneChat is a social video marketing platform designed for brands, agencies and publishers.
 SceneChat adds a social toolbar to embedded videos on a website.
-This enables you to call out special scenes within your videos, as well enable your site's audience to comment on, start discussions and share their favorite moments with their social network (or via email).
+This enables you to add time-based interactivity such as polls, messages and navigation to scenes within your videos.
+Interactive experiences can be shared within your social network or hosted on your site or blog.

 **Why should I use SceneChat on my blog?**
-SceneChat's commenting and social sharing capabilities enables you to drive new traffic to your site, lengthen engagement time and improve content discovery (SEO).
-In addition, we provide a publisher's portal where you can see analytics on which content is drawing the most viewers and who your best influencers are bringing new traffic to your site.
+SceneChat's interactivity and social sharing capabilities enables you to keep audiences engaged, gather data and drive new traffic to your site.
+In addition, we provide a data dashboard where you can see responses, viewing and sharing analytics.
+SceneChat provides insight into which content is drawing the most viewers and who your best influencers are bringing new traffic to your site.

 **Which video players does it support?**
-Our current beta supports YouTube and Vimeo.
+Our current release supports YouTube.
+We are working on Vimeo.
 Our plan is to support other players such as JWPlayer and FlowPlayer in subsequent releases.
 If you have a specific player you would like to see us support drop us a line at info@scenechat.com

-**What else is coming down the road?**
-We are very publisher centric and focused on adding functionality that enables our customers to maximize the reach and impact of their videos.
-Some future enhancements include: adding time-based interactivity, new advertising inventory tied to points of interest in videos, as well as creating deeper engagement between your audience and your website via your time-based interactivity.

 **Is there a cost for the SceneChat service or plugin?**
-This current beta represents SceneChat's Basic Service.
-Our Basic Service is FREE and will always remain so.
-We'll use this beta period to help determine usage tiers and feature interest.
-We also plan to release higher-end features such as single-user sign on, look and feel customization, an API for tighter integration, as well as more detailed analytics.
+SceneChat costs as little as $10 per month - depending on video views.
+Higher tiered options are available for more video views.
+We provide a Forever Free option for users serving under 200 views per month.
+Visit SceneChat.com for full list of prices.

 == Screenshots ==